Victimæ Paschali (Gregorian Chant)

 Many are the themes and the poetic images: the sacrificial Lamb, the duel between life and death, the sepulchre of Christ, the encounter with Mary Magdalene, the resurrection of the Lord.

 These monumental Gregorian Chant types have been handcut on punches by Théophile Beaudoire and cast by Deberny in Paris in the second half of the 19th century.

-The art of music hand-typesetting, today practiced only at the Tallone Press. is an exceptional endeavor in contemporary fine printing, The complex assembly of notes (neumes) and the four-line staff, makes Gregorian Chant the hardest endeavour for foundries and typesetters.
+The art of music hand-typesetting, practiced only at the Tallone Press, is an exceptional endeavor in contemporary fine printing, The complex assembly of notes (neumes) and four-line staffs, makes Gregorian Chant the hardest endeavour for hand-typesetters.

 The text Latin is handset in 24pt Garaldus types, cast by Nebiolo in Turin.

 The broadsheet (31x50 cm) is wrapped in neutral pH crystal paper and inserted in a cylindrical packet (33 cm in height; 7 cm of diameter).

 The ancient original types used for the hand-typesetting: